enasequence/read_docs/cli_03.md

 - 0-1 fasta files
 - 0-1 flat files

+The following files are mandatory:

+- 1 manifest file must be provided.
+- 1 assembly info file must be provided.
+- 1 fasta or 1 flat file must be provided.

 ### Sequence names

-Sequences must have a unique name that is provided in the fasta or flat files.
+Sequences must have a unique name within the submission that is provided in the fasta or flat files.

 ### Manifest file